 Buckeye rot symptoms

-Buckeye rot is a disease caused by three different types of Phytophthora: P. capsici, P. drechsleri, and P. nicotiana var. parasitica.
+Buckeye rot is a disease caused by three Phytophthora: P. capsici, P. drechsleri, and P. nicotiana var. parasitica.
 Phytophthoras are water molds (oomycetes) responsible for several plant diseases.
-This disease is common in the southeast and south-central regions of the United States but has been found elsewhere.
-It occurs most often after extended periods of warm, wet weather with temperatures ranging from 75°F to 86°F. Buckeye rot can infect tomatoes, peppers, and eggplant, as well as pineapples, potatoes, and tobacco.
+This disease occurs most often after extended periods of warm, wet weather with temperatures ranging from 75°F to 86°F. Buckeye rot can infect tomatoes, peppers, and eggplant.
+Pineapples, potatoes, and tobacco are also vulnerable to buckeye rot.
 At first, all you may see are smooth, grayish-green water-soaked spots.
-Damping-off and stem cankers may also appear.
-As the disease progresses, those lesions turn into the classic bull’s eye pattern of large, concentric rings, alternating between light and dark brown.
+Damping off and stem cankers may also appear.
+As the disease progresses, those lesions turn into the classic bull’s eye pattern of large, concentric rings alternating between light and dark brown.
 The edges of these lesions will be smooth but not clearly marked.
-Eventually, white fungal growth can be seen on the lesions.
+Eventually, white fungal growth becomes visible on the lesions.
 Other diseases that may exhibit similar symptoms include anthracnose, cucumber mosaic virus (CMV), and late blight.
 In each case, some differences can help you diagnose the problem:

 Buckeye rot management Starting with healthy, disease-free seeds and plants is the first step toward preventing nearly all plant diseases.
-Since buckeye rot spores can travel on seeds, transplants, clothing, and garden tools, it’s a good idea to keep things clean.
+Buckeye rot spores can travel on seeds, transplants, clothing, and garden tools.
 Spores can also be splashed onto healthy plants by rain and overhead watering, so use soaker hoses or water at ground level and allow the soil surface to dry out between waterings.
 Mulching around plants can reduce the splash effect, as well as reduce weeds and evaporation.
 You can reduce the chance of many fungal diseases by providing good drainage and reducing soil compaction.
-Since buckeye rot spores are found in soil, the disease is most likely to affect fruits closer to the ground.
-If you keep fruit up high with stock panels, tomato cages, or trellising, you can reduce the likelihood of buckeye rot occurring.
-Three-year crop rotations are also believed to help prevent buckeye rot.
+Since buckeye rot spores are in soil, fruits closer to the ground are the first affected.
+If fruit is held up high with stock panels, tomato cages, or trellising, you can reduce the likelihood of buckeye rot.
+Three-year crop rotations also help prevent buckeye rot.
 Now you know.
+Comments are closed.

 All